mmkobylin/old-portfolio/README.md

 A portfolio website built to practice HTML, CSS and Javascript.

-View the live version [here](https://mmkobylin.github.io).
+Mobile and desktop friendly old portofolio.
+Find new one on [here](https://mmkobylin.github.io).

-Mobile and desktop friendly.
+.